 You wake up and nothing is wrong, exactly.
 The bills are manageable.
 Nobody has died.
 And yet the day stretches out ahead of you like something to be gotten through rather than lived.
 The tasks feel hollow.
 The conversations feel like friction.
-At some point – maybe during a commute, maybe lying awake at 2 a.m. – the thought arrives without drama: what is any of this for?
+At some point, maybe during a commute, maybe lying awake at 2 a.m., the thought arrives without drama: what is any of this for?

 The Core Misconception: Seeking Meaning Where It Cannot Be Found

 There is a quiet assumption running beneath the experience of pointlessness, one so embedded it rarely gets examined: that meaning is a property the world is supposed to deliver.
 A job that matters enough.
 A relationship that holds.
 An achievement that finally settles something.
 When these arrive, the thinking goes, the hollow feeling will fill.
-When they disappear or fail to satisfy, the conclusion is swift – life itself must be the problem.
+When they disappear or fail to satisfy, the conclusion is swift, life itself must be the problem.

-The second error compounds the first, and it is subtler.
-When the external sources of meaning disappear and the mind turns inward, what it finds is often blankness – a flat, grey absence where feeling used to be.
-And the mind immediately does something very specific: it takes that blankness as a report about who you are.
+The second error is subtler.
+When external sources of meaning disappear and the mind turns inward, what it finds is often blankness, a flat, grey absence where feeling used to be.
+The mind immediately does something specific: it takes that blankness as a report about who you are.
 The heaviness of the mind becomes the fact of the person.
 “I feel empty, therefore I am empty.”
-This is the move the Vedantic tradition calls adhyāsa – superimposition – the error of taking something that belongs to the mind and projecting it onto the Self, concluding that the two are identical.

 Why ‘Fixing’ the Problem Doesn’t Work: The Futility of External Solutions